HK4QWC/fldigi-macOS-NLS/README.md

 4. In the EnvPanel preference panel configure the variable LANGUAGE with the value of the language you want.
 Current possible values are: _es_, _fr_, _it_, _pl_, _de_ and _nl_.
 5. Run fldig.app and enjoy!

-**Keep in mind that:**
+## Keep in mind that

 * If you set an unsupported language value for the LANGUAGE variable, fldigi will use english for its GUI.
 * Fldigi must be restarted if you change the LANGUAGE variable while fldigi is running.
+* If you need support for using fldigi on macOS, please join the [linuxham]https://groups.io/g/linuxham group.

 ## Thanks

-Dave Freese (W1HKJ) and the fldigi colaborators and developers Alberto Villegas Botero (HK4FZ) for inspiring me do what I love most Pavel Milanés Costa (CO7WT) for introducing me to the fantastic world of OSS i18n Tomás Clemente (EA5ICX) por giving me enough motivation to solve this simple NLS issue with fldigi on macOS
+* Dave Freese (W1HKJ) and the fldigi colaborators and developers.
+* Alberto Villegas Botero (HK4FZ) for inspiring me do what I love most.
+* Pavel Milanés Costa (CO7WT) for introducing me to the fantastic world of OSS i18n.
+* Tomás Clemente (EA5ICX) por giving me enough motivation to solve this simple NLS issue with fldigi on macOS.

 ## About fldigi